Code-Institute-Submissions/Stream-1-Project-1/README.md

 ## Work based off other code
 ### I found help for the bootstrap carousel on index.html from [w3schools](https://www.w3schools.com/bootstrap/bootstrap_carousel.asp)
 - I kept the general layout for the carousel and inputted my own pictures.
 I also used the same next and previous button design.
 I decided not to have captions on my pictures so i eliminated captions.
 I changed the default timing interval to 7.5seconds.
 I changed height, width and margin bottom values and i changed the image to object-fit: cover.
-### I found help for the bootstrap gallery modal slideshow on gallery.html from [w3schools](https://www.w3schools.com/howto/howto_js_lightbox.asp)
-- I kept the general layout of the code.
-I put each image into a thumbnail.
-I changed the onclick to call one function.
-- The opening, closeing, next and previous funtionality of the modal remained the same.
-I removed the numbers on each slide.
-- I minimised the javaScript by taking out the mini slideshow underneath the current picture, and the picture captions.

 ## HOW THE PROJECT WAS DEPLOYED